kombiHQ/kombi/README.md

     <img src="data/ui/icons/kombi.png" with="256" height="256"/>
 </p>

-Kombi is a library & tool focused in processing data across different applications and libraries.
+Kombi is a library & application focused in processing data across different applications and libraries.

 This is done by providing an API that simplifies the process of grabbing whether a partial or full data generated as output of a task (application/library) and use them subsequently as input of sub tasks, and so on.